Are you wasting your money?

 Using data from 2019, the Bureau of Labor Statistics discovered that the average annual expenditure on dining out for a household is $3,526, and the annual average expenditure for entertainment is $3,050.
 According to the Census Bureau, median household income for 2019 was $68,703.
 It’s not unreasonable to say that the average American household spends 9.57% of its income on dining out and entertainment alone.

 You might not think dining out and entertainment are a waste of money, but there are certainly ways in which you can have fun and stay fed for less.

 The National Resources Defense Council estimates that Americans waste $165 billion a year (about $529 per person) to throw out food.
 And you know how often you let the lettuce go bad in your fridge, or buy a bunch of parsley just to use a few sprigs.
 Not to mention that special oil, dressing or specialty food that you need for one recipe and never use again.

 5. Gym membership

-The International Health, Racquet, & Sportsclub Association reports that gyms expect that only 18 percent of people will use memberships on a consistent basis.
+According to a survey commissioned by Finder.com, 7.4% of the people who are paying for a gym membership are using it less than once a month.
 Think about how much you pay for your gym membership and how many days a week (or month!) you actually go, and you’ll realize that you might be wasting a lot of money each year on a membership you don’t actually use.